theBrianCui/dotfiles/README.md

  1. For every dotfile you with to sync, add them to the repository with the same name except for the leading `.`.
 Thus, `.bashrc` becomes `bashrc`, etc.
  2. Edit `setup.sh` so that the `files` variable contains the names of all the dotfiles.
  3. Run `./setup.sh`.
 The script will backup the dotfiles in your existing home directory into `~/dotfiles_old` and then create symbolic links to the files in this directory (where this repository is stored locally).
+You may need to `chmod +x setup.sh` if you get a Permission Denied error.

 Anytime you wish to update a dotfile, update the file in the repository (and do a `git push`/`git pull`, etc to update the remote).
-Note that deleting or moving the repository location on your hard drive will destroy the destionation of the symbolic links stored in the home directory.
-To reload the symlinks, simply run `./setup.sh` again.
+Note that deleting or moving the repository location on your hard drive will destroy the destination of the symbolic links stored in the home directory.
+To reload the symlinks, simply run `./setup.sh` again wherever the repository is stored.

 ## Synchronization

-Clone the repository anywhere, and then run `./setup.sh`.
+For all other machines you wish to sync your dotfiles to, clone the repository anywhere, and then run `./setup.sh`.
 All the dotfiles in your home directory `~` will be symlinks to the "dotfiles" in this repository.
+Then, of course, you can edit the files in the repository and `git push`/`git pull` to get the files synchronized everywhere else too.